FabienTregan/blink_bluepill_rust/README.md

 It seems it partially works: the LED blinks but at a very high frequency.
 I guess my `wait()` is not working because the HAL changed some settings on the system time or changed the frequency of the system clock.

-I made a few tests to confirm that the probleme was with `wait()` and not with the access to `PC13` (Port C, pin 13), and changing the `systick.rvr` (reset value of the timer, that means duration of the wait) did not change anything.
+I made a few tests to confirm that the problem was with `wait()` and not with the access to `PC13` (Port C, pin 13), and changing the `systick.rvr` (reset value of the timer, that means duration of the wait) did not change anything.
 So the System Counter must have been deactivated when accessing RCC to activate Port C clock.

 So I try to use the HAL to access the timer too:
 ```rust